Zoo Miami, formerly Metro Zoo, is a fantastic place for a day out enjoying the animals and the

 There are also Tram Tours which bring you on the entire loop for about $6 per person.
 This is a great way to get an overview of the park and where things are located.
 The tours are "narrated" including highlights about the zoo and the animals.

-You can get discounts from regular admission in several ways:
+You can also get discounts from regular admission in several ways:

 Where?: 1 Zoo Boulevard 12400 SW 152 Street, Miami, FL 33177